ioannisPApapadopoulos/deflatedbarrier/README.md

 The deflated-barrier library implements the deflated barrier method of Papadopoulos, Farrell and Surowiec.
 The objective is to compute multiple solutions of topology optimization problems which are nonconvex, PDE & box-constrained optimization problems.

+I. P. A. Papadopoulos, P. E. Farrell, T. M. Surowiec, Computing multiple solutions of topology optimization problems, to appear in SIAM Journal on Scientific Computing, 2021.
 ### Dependencies ###